brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 Its properties are inherited, not fitted: collisionless (nothing there to collide), non-luminous, non-absorbing, gravitating and lensing with the full mass of its source, and tracking its source exactly through the quotient map.

 **Three consistency facts already in hand.**
-- *Radiation is the natural dweller of the total space.* It is blind to the fibration ($\varepsilon = 1$), needs no fiber stress, and cannot source $f$ — the radiation-blindness ledger's six entries are all reasons A12 costs nothing.
+- *Radiation is the natural dweller of the total space.* It needs no fiber stress and cannot source $f$ — the radiation-blindness ledger's six entries are all reasons A12 costs nothing.
 - *The image is diluted, not copied* **[M]**: the base footprint of a dust cloud is spread by a factor $0.25$–$0.75$, of stiff matter concentrated by $\sim15\times$. **The dark image of ordinary matter is more diffuse than its source** — halo-like rather than cusp-like.
 - *The static sector forces symmetric sources* (§2), so in the static idealization luminous matter at $R$ is accompanied by luminous matter at $\bar R$, and each is the other's image: dark matter is then **co-located** with luminous matter, image-for-image.